Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Conclusions and Remarks

 For random fountain codes, we have derived the theoretical bounds for the FER of the BFA.
-The theoretical results can accurately predict the error floor of the BFA with efficient implementation.
-Meanwhile, theoretical analysis indicates that the error floor of the BFA is mainly due to the existence of the incorrect received symbols such that the basis of the received symbols may not contain sufficient number of correct received symbols.
+The theoretical results can accurately predict the error floor of the BFA with triangulation-based and sorted-weight implementations, according to the simulation results.
+Meanwhile, theoretical analysis indicates that the error floor of the BFA is mainly due to the existence of the incorrect received symbols such that the basis of the received symbols may not contain a sufficient number of correct received symbols.
 One possible way to reduce the error floor is to make use of the reliability information (if available) of the received symbols when generating the basis, such as making use of the number of occurrence (proportional to the reliability) of each received symbol in the DNA-based data storage systems.

 \appendices